 Each team may also have a coach.
 Similar to most sports, the coach educates and instructs players in the mechanical techniques of the game and game strategies.*

-Curling requires some equipment, but is not neccesary to get started with TBCC.
-Some of the most important pices of equipment include the following.
+Curling requires some equipment, but is not necessary to get started, as many clubs have this equipment available to borrow.
+Some of the most important pieces of equipment include the following.

 - Warm clothing including stretchy pants